-For home, office, or the car, a gel seat cushion can be the perfect solution for sciatica pain. ( See Product on Amazon)
+For home, office, or the car, a gel seat cushion can be the perfect solution for sciatica pain. ( See Product )

 Most often people complain about sciatica leg pain when they are sitting.
 If that sounds like you then a gel seat cushion is something you need.
 The added padding will reduce pressure on your coccyx and spine helping to reduce sciatica symptoms.
 We recommend using it for long car rides when your sciatica can really become a problem!

-A quality back brace provides superior support and stability, to the regions most affected by sciatica pain. ( See Product on Amazon)
+A quality back brace provides superior support and stability, to the regions most affected by sciatica pain. ( See Product )